Everyday (Phil Collins song): Release

 In Phil Collins' native UK, "Everyday" stalled outside the top 10 of the UK Singles Chart, peaking at number 15.
 In the United States, "Everyday" reached number 24 on the Billboard Hot 100 and peaked at number two on the Billboard Adult Contemporary chart.
 On the latter listing, the song finished 1994 as the most successful adult contemporary song.
 In Canada, "Everyday" reached number eight on the RPM 100 Hit Tracks chart and peaked atop the Adult Contemporary Tracks ranking on 18 April 1994.
 It ended 1994 as Canada's 59th-most-successful single and fourth-most-successful adult contemporary song.
 Elsewhere, the single reached number 17 in Iceland and entered the top 40 in Flanders, Germany, Ireland, and the Netherlands.

 Critical reception

 Larry Flick from Billboard magazine wrote, "Already making friends at AC radio, second single from Collins' Both Sides set is a familiar pop ballad, rife with lyrics and musical passages that have resided in past hits.
 Far easier to peg for top 40 play than his disappointing previous single, 'Everyday' should meet with a more welcoming response on all levels."
-Alan Jones from Music Week gave the song four out of five and named it the "gentle highlight" from Collins' album, noting that it "has a low-key charm—plus non-album bonus tracks—to make it a substantial hit."
+Alan Jones from Music Week gave the song a score of four out of five and named it the "gentle highlight" from Collins' album, noting that it "has a low-key charm—plus non-album bonus tracks—to make it a substantial hit."
 Pan-European magazine Music & Media wrote, "'Who's sad?'
 The piano intro on the album version has been edited away on this minimalist and depressive ballad with chilly synthesiser and restrained drums."